 Saskia Asamura focuses on complex public sector litigation and appeals.
-She has devoted her career to representing public entities with skill, passion, and meticulous attention to detail.
+She has devoted her career to representing public agencies with skill, passion, and meticulous attention to detail.
 Saski specializes in inverse condemnation, which spans all manner of lawsuits: physical damage to property from flooding, landslides, sinkholes, extreme weather events, and claims of defective or failed public improvements; precondemnation damage arising out of delays or other conduct during the course of public projects; impairment of access and interference with abutter’s rights including views; regulatory takings claims challenging local ordinances and land use decisions, among others.

 In addition to inverse condemnation, Saski’s practice extends to all types of public sector litigation with special focus on constitutional and civil rights claims, the Government Claims Act, employment litigation, and construction defects.

 Work for Clients

-Saski handles civil litigation in the federal district courts and state trial courts, and the courts of appeal, representing public clients across California in suits for inverse condemnation, constitutional challenges, civil rights, challenges to code enforcement actions, breach of contract, dangerous condition of public property, land use disputes, challenges to local taxes, and other municipal and land use litigation.
+Saski handles civil litigation in the federal district courts and state trial courts, and the courts of appeal, representing public agencies across California in suits for inverse condemnation, constitutional challenges, civil rights, challenges to code enforcement actions, breach of contract, dangerous condition of public property, land use disputes, challenges to local taxes, and other municipal and land use litigation.
 Saski also defends public agencies in employment litigation.
 With public agency employers, this extends far beyond FEHA claims for discrimination, harassment and retaliation to include First Amendment and whistleblower claims, claims under the Public Safety Officers Procedural Bill of Rights Act, challenges brought under local charters, ordinances and MOUs, and disputes over benefits and vested rights.

-Saski defends cities, former redevelopment agencies, successor agencies, and other public entities and public officials in civil litigation, writs, and appeals.
+Saski defends cities, former redevelopment agencies, successor agencies, and other public agencies and public officials in civil litigation, writs, and appeals.
 Representative clients include the County of Ventura, and the cities of Artesia, Beverly Hills, Brea, Buena Park, Calimesa, Carson, Compton, Fairfield, Hawthorne, Indio, Industry, Norwalk, Pasadena, Rancho Cucamonga, Rancho Palos Verdes, San Juan Capistrano, Santa Ana, Temecula, Upland, Vernon, Vista, West Hollywood, and Westminster.